Incidence

 Radiotherapy

 Radiotherapy is usually given post-operatively to the breast and sometimes armpit regions.
 Courses range from 3-6 weeks or more, with patients usually receiving one dose a day, five days a week.
 The side effects of radiation can be slight reddening or discomfort in the treated area, tiredness and nausea.
-Most patients can expect to remain pretty well throughout treatment.
+Most patients can expect to remain reasonably well throughout treatment.

 Tamoxifen

 Tamoxifen is a hormonal therapy that works mainly by depriving residual cancer cells of the oestrogen they require for growth.
 It is especially effective in protecting post-menopausal patients, however recent evidence suggests it may also be useful in pre-menopausal patients.
-Side effects are few, but may include vaginal irritation, occasional nausea, and symptoms similar to those of the menopause, e.g. hot flushes and irregular menstruation.
+Side effects are few, but may include vaginal irritation, occasional nausea, and symptoms like those of the menopause, e.g. hot flushes and irregular menstruation.
 Tamoxifen is usually prescribed for 2 or 5 years.

 Breast Reconstruction